qojulia/WaveguideQED.jl/docs/src/example_lodahl.md

 ![`alt text`](./illustrations/two_waveguide_lodahl.png)

 A way to model this scenario is to have two waveguides: a waveguide to the left and the right, describing the first half of the waveguide and the latter half.
-For this, we use [`WaveguideBasis`](@ref) but with an extra argument specifying that we need two waveguides (see [`twowaveguide`](@ref) for an introduction).
+For this, we use [`WaveguideBasis`](@ref) but with an extra argument specifying that we need two waveguides (see [`Multiple Waveguides`](@ref twowaveguide) for an introduction).
 We initialize [`WaveguideBasis`](@ref) with two waveguides and a basis for the atom (note that a fockbasis with only one excitation allowed is the same as a two-level-system):

 ```@example lodahl
 using WaveguideQED #hide